-Division duty officers responded to approximately 2,320 inquiries from the public regarding the substance of the Securities and Investment Management Acts.

-The Investor Education Coordinator, with the assistance of Division staff, made in excess of 100 investor education presentations and distributions of educational materials and videos to the public.
+Division duty officers responded to approximately 2,076 inquiries from the public regarding the substance of the Securities and Investment Management Acts.
+The Investor Education Coordinator, with the assistance of Division staff, made in approximately 100 investor education presentations and distributions of educational materials and videos to the public.

-The Investor Education Coordinator and Division staff also manned information booths that distributed educational materials to over 3,600 people.
-Groups to which presentations were made include clubs, high schools, colleges, and chambers of commerce.
+The Investor Education Coordinator and Division personnel also staffed information booths that distributed educational materials to over 4,385 people.
+Presentations were made to clubs, high schools, colleges, and chambers of commerce.